How Many Pay Periods in a Year: 2020 Leap Year – Check Stub Maker

-Pay periods vary in length.
+Pay periods vary in length which then determines the number of pay periods in a year.
 There are annual pay periods (with one period per year) monthly pay periods (one period per month) and then two that appear similar but are noticeably different: semi-monthly and bi-weekly.

 A semi-monthly pay period has 24 pay periods in a year — two each month.
 But because months don’t run on a perfect 4-week schedule, this can take longer or shorter lengths of time between paychecks for a business’ employees.
 To improve convenience and dependability of payroll for employees, many business owners choose to use a bi-weekly pay period, paying employees every two weeks on the same day of the week.

 How many biweekly pay periods are in a year?
 For a bi-weekly pay schedule, there are typically 26 pay periods in a year.
 Occasionally, 27 pay periods can be created if a business’s payday lines up with the edges of the calendar year.
 This problem is compounded by leap years, which add 1/7 probability that your business will end up with 27 pay periods in a year.

 Because 2020 is a leap year, the chances of your business having 27 pay periods in a year are increased.
 If you have a pay period ending on a Wednesday or a Thursday, it’s likely you’ll have 27 periods.
 Check into your business’ specific schedule to be sure.

 Having more pay periods in a year isn’t an issue for hourly workers.
 However, it does present an issue for salaried employees: they are used to a specific amount coming in each paycheck, but if the company was to pay them the same amount 27 times instead of 26, it would result in over-paying the employee.

 The Key Is Communication